WPIBotOnAWire/WPIBotOnAWire-ROS/Wire-Bot/readme.md

 # Wire-Bot

 Manages the control of the robot.

 ## Functionality
 * Monitors sensor inputs do determine bird presence
+* Sets target speed
+* Engages deterrents
 * Monitors battery state
-* Determines speed
-* Engages deterrents

 ## Messages
 ### In